 Thumb sucking is a common habit found in babies and small kids.
 It can be one of the most comforting aspects of childhood.
-In most cases, having a thumb-sucker in the family is not a cause to worry, but it is important to pay attention to the child’s habit having an impact on his/her health.
+In most cases, having a thumb-sucker in the family is not a cause to worry, but it is important to pay attention to the child’s habit if it is having an impact on their health.
 This is also the case when it comes to snoring that occurs on and off due to nasal congestion or the common cold, and may require an anti-snoring device for intervention.

 Normal Thumb Sucking Behavior

 This habit is usually picked up at a very young age.
 It is a natural reflex, and provides a sense of relaxation to the young child.
-According to research by American Dental Association, most children grow out of this habit on their own between the ages of two and four.
-But, if this habit persists after the age of three years just when his/her permanent teeth start to erupt, then it may be time to break the habit.
+According to research by the American Dental Association, most children grow out of this habit on their own between the ages of two and four.
+But, if this habit persists after the age of three years old, when his/her permanent teeth start to erupt, then it may be time to break the habit.

 Signs to Look Out For In Habitual Thumb Sucking and Snoring

 The way the child sucks his or her thumb is to be noted first.
 Passive sucking, with the gentle resting of the thumb inside the mouth, is less likely to cause damage.
 Whereas, if the thumb sucking is aggressive, placing pressure on the teeth or the mouth, this habit may be problematic.
-Because the jaws of kids are soft, they can easily get misshapen as well as acquire tooth alignment problems.
+Because the jaws of children are soft, they can easily get misshapen as well as acquire tooth alignment problems.